-I realize it’s been awhile (about 10 days) since (except for a re-blog) I’ve posted an entry–my apologies, dear readers.
+I realize it’s been awhile since I’ve posted an entry–my apologies, dear readers.
 Truth be told, I’ve been extremely busy at work lately, and at home too, so time and lack of inspiration (writer’s block) have been working against me here, but I’m back–although given that it’s summer, and I like playing outside, I will likely not be posting as frequently as I have in the past.
 Today, I am grateful for the facts that (1) the crazy busyness at work is finally passed and, (2) inspiration for a post came to me in the mail (e-mail, that is).
 The dry spell has been broken–for now.
 Continue reading

 I agree completely.
 CS falls woefully short of the standard established by Jesus (as it is stated in the Bible).
 I’ve often referred to my favourite definition of insanity: “doing the same thing over and over again and expecting different results.” (attributed to Albert Einstein) Based on that, I and many others who stuck with CS were insane, and many remain so–tragically.
 I think CS practitioners should be held to account for failures.
 All other professionals are.
 Why should it be different for practitioners?